Prepare to Meet With Your State and Local Representatives

 Asking for Action

-- Ask the official to introduce and pass the Resolution to Restore the Constitution.
+- Ask the official to introduce and pass the Restore the Constitution Act.

 - If they are not a legislator, ask them to support its adoption and promote it publicly.